 Hissing Cockroach Reproduction

-The cockroach gIves birth to thirty to sixty babies.
+The hissing cockroach gives birth to thirty to sixty babies at a time.
 These are white in color and like those of the insect's relatives are known as nymphs.
-The nymphs take five to seven months to mature, molting and darkening in colour as they grow.
+The nymphs take five to seven months to mature, molting and darkening in color as they grow.
 The cockroach can live for two to five years.

 European scientists have created a robot cockroach that mimics some aspects of a roach’s behavior and is accepted by the insects once it's covered by an appropriate pheromone.
 The scientists found that the insects follow the robot, even moving from the dark into the light, an abnormal behavior for most cockroaches.
-Scientists are using the robot to study the behaviour of cockroaches when they are in groups.
-The robot may one day be used to control roach populations.
+Scientists are using the robot to study the behavior of the insects when they are in groups.
+The device may one day be used to control roach populations.

-The research into creating "robo-roaches" is certainly interesting, but I find it worrying as welI.
+The research into creating "robo-roaches" is certainly interesting, but I also find it worrying.
 I don't expect that many people will complain about cruelty to roaches.
 The technology has also been used to create remote-controlled rats, however.
 Rats are intelligent and sentient creatures.
 The future development of the technology concerns me.
 It could certainly have benefits, but it could also be used inappropriately.

 More Than Just a Pest

-Scientists believe that cockroaches have lived on Earth for about 320 million years, with little change in their bodies.
+Scientists believe that cockroaches have lived on Earth for about 320 million years (and possibly for longer), with little change in their bodies.
 They are very successful creatures.
 The pest species can certainly be annoying and are understandably hated by some people.
-There is so much more to cockroaches than the ability of a few species to act as pests, though.
+There is much more to cockroaches than the ability of a few species to act as pests, though.
 I think they are interesting animals that are worth exploring.

 © 2010 Linda Crampton